 Standard Honors

 Arlington Media understands the heavy emotion on this important day in your life.
 A fallen hero is being laid to rest and honored by a grateful country.
 We know all the parts of an Arlington Cemetery military funeral, how they flow, the steps involved, and we make it so we are removed from the ceremony yet able to capture the entirety of the moment.
 Securing quality photos and videos at an Arlington Cemetery military funeral is serious work, and we treat each day the same.
 We position ourselves strategically throughout out the grounds so we don't miss a minute of the ceremony.
 Our video is designed to provide the best possible viewing experience with an interactive menu and extras.
 Honor your fallen hero and remember this momentous occasion forever.

 Arlington Media offers several options for the delivery of the final funeral video.
-One option is a high definition 4K DVD or Blu-ray disk that will contain the footage, an interactive menu, and various extra features such as a ten-minute video of the Changing of the Guard at the Tomb of the Unknowns.
-We also offer digital delivery options via online file transfer and USB thumb drives.
+We offer digital delivery options via an online link and USB thumb drives.

 While filming a military funeral, our team uses professional-quality 4K Sony video cameras, not GoPro's or consumer-level camcorders.
 We believe the result is a video that truly captures the importance of that day.

-Standard Honors service is section 25 with the US Air Force
+Standard Honors service in Section 55 with the US Air Force

+Standard Honors